LukasHromadnik/FEL-UI-SZZ/SSU/02-erm.md

 ## Confidence intervals

 * For which $\varepsilon$ is $\mu \in (\mu_l - \varepsilon, \mu_l + \varepsilon)$ with probability at least $\gamma$?

+Using Hoeffding inequality we can write
 \begin{equation}
 P\left(|\mu_l - \mu| < \varepsilon\right) = 1 - P\left( |\mu_l - \mu| \geq \varepsilon \right) \geq 1 - 2e^{-\frac{2l\varepsilon^2}{(b - a)^2}} = \gamma
 \label{eq:conf-int}
 \end{equation}
-Using Hoeffding inequality we can write

-and solving the last equality for $\varepsilon$ yields
+and solving the last equality \ref{eq:conf-int} for $\varepsilon$ yields
 $$\varepsilon = |b - a| \sqrt{\frac{\log(2) - \log(1 - \gamma)}{2l}}$$
 where with increasing number of examples the size of the interval decreases.